harrisonzhu508/citadel-challenge-2.0/docs/source/index.rst

 How can we better allocate resources to contain influenza?
 ==========================================================

 Please navigate our submission via the contents side bar!
+Code freeze 15:30!

 Executive summary
 -----------------